Prabhjeet2005/SDE-SHEET/A2Z SHEET/tips.md

 - ****Binary Search on 1D*** Use Some Trick to Move in Either of Half (Recognize some pattern)
 - **_ANSWER SPACE: _** For Finding Min/Max, Find Min Value, Max Value and apply Binary Search While looping from min <= max look if each possible otherwise go to other half
 - One Limit to Another Limit Consecutive Try Apply Binary Search Eg. [minElement,maxElement] or [1,n]
-- [No,No,No,Yes,Yes,Yes,Yes] -> Ans Array Looks Something like this find the min or max
+- [No,No,No,Yes,Yes,Yes,Yes] -> Ans Search Space Array Looks Something like this find the min or max

 # Binary Search V/s DP
 - ![alt text](<images/Screen Shot 2025-08-30 at 2.58.11 AM.png>)